You want it you got it!

 Lets see the app running in this conceptual demonstration:

 App Installation (SPS08 or higher required)

 As Sally’s just explained on the video.
 This solution in composed by 2 applications:

-You can find all installation files and a detailed presentation on my Dropbox.
+You can find all installation files on Github Release

 1 – Structurer One (The HANA App)